robots-make-art-too/GroupProject_info/Phase_1.md

 # Hi!
 I am the file you need

 Great!
 You found a `branch` and saw this file.
 You will need to copy this file into a Git `branch` in your own repo.
-But not jsut yet.
+But not just yet.

 ## Steps to branch